Foundations of Criminological Theory (3)

-This course examines crime and criminal justice from a comparative, cross-national perspective.
-It investigates the benefits and challenges of comparative research on crime and justice, examines the relationship between crime rates and differential criminal justice systems, and analyzes cases that reveal how globalization and socioeconomic development indicators shape the nature of contemporary crime and criminal justice practices.
+Examines crime and criminal justice from a comparative, cross-national perspective.
+Investigates the benefits and challenges of comparative research on crime and justice, examines the relationship between crime rates and differential criminal justice systems, and analyzes cases that reveal how globalization and socioeconomic development indicators shape the nature of contemporary crime and criminal justice practices.

 Race, Crime, and Justice (3)